LooksRare/sdk-v2/README.md

 #### What to do when the order is created and signed ?

-Use the public api entpoints [/orders](https://looksrare.dev/reference/createorder) to push the order to the database.
+Use the public api endpoint [/orders](https://looksrare.dev/reference/createorder) to push the order to the database.
 After that, the order will be visible by everyone using the API (looksrare.org, aggregators, etc..).

 #### When should I use merkle tree orders ?